Grace in Christianity

 In Western Christian beliefs, grace is God's favor, and a "share in the divine life of God".
 It is a spontaneous gift from God – "generous, free and totally unexpected and undeserved" – that cannot be earned.
 In the Eastern Orthodox Church, grace is the uncreated energies of God.
 Among Eastern Christians generally, grace is considered to be the partaking of the divine nature described in and grace is the working of God himself, not a created substance of any kind that can be treated like a commodity.

 As an attribute of God, grace manifests most in the salvation of sinners, and Western Christianity holds that the initiative in the relationship of grace between God and an individual is always on the side of God.

-The question of the means of grace has been called "the watershed that divides Catholicism from Protestantism, Calvinism from Arminianism, modern theological liberalism from theological conservatism."
+The question of the means of grace has been called "the watershed that divides Catholicism from Protestantism, Calvinism from Arminianism, modern theological liberalism from theological conservatism".
 The Catholic Church holds that it is because of the action of Christ and the Holy Spirit in transforming into the divine life what is subjected to God's power that "the sacraments confer the grace they signify": "the power of Christ and his Spirit acts in and through [each sacrament], independently of the personal holiness of the minister.
 Nevertheless, the fruits of the sacraments also depend on the disposition of the one who receives them."

-Catholics, Eastern Orthodox and Protestants agree that grace is a gift from God, as in : "For by grace you have been saved through faith, and that not of yourselves; it is the gift of God."
+Catholics, Eastern Orthodox and Protestants agree that grace is a gift from God, as in Ephesians 2:8: "For by grace you have been saved through faith, and that not of yourselves; it is the gift of God."
 Lutherans hold that the means of grace are "the gospel in Word and sacraments."
 That the sacraments are means of grace is also the teaching of John Wesley, who described the Eucharist as "the grand channel whereby the grace of his Spirit was conveyed to the souls of all the children of God".

-Calvinists emphasize "the utter helplessness of people apart from grace."
+Calvinists emphasize "the utter helplessness of people apart from grace".
 But God reaches out with "first grace" or "prevenient grace".
 The Calvinist doctrine known as irresistible grace states that, since all persons are by nature spiritually dead, no one desires to accept this grace until God spiritually enlivens them by means of regeneration.
 God regenerates only individuals whom he has predestined to salvation.
 Arminians understand the grace of God as cooperating with one's free will in order to bring an individual to salvation.
-According to Evangelical theologian Charles C. Ryrie, modern liberal theology "gives an exaggerated place to the abilities of people to decide their own fate and to effect their own salvation entirely apart from God's grace."
+According to Evangelical theologian Charles C. Ryrie, modern liberal theology "gives an exaggerated place to the abilities of people to decide their own fate and to effect their own salvation entirely apart from God's grace".